Techcyte/devkit/docs/api-bridge.md

 It is possible to run this example with `ngrok` (https://ngrok.com) and process Techcyte images locally for testing (`ngrok http 3000`).
 But a more robust solution should be implemented for production environments.

+### 4. Deploying

+See [creating a debug request](guides/creating-a-debug-request/index.md) for setting up your endpoint in the Techcyte app.
+The only difference is you will fill in the webhook url with your publicly available url.

 ## Results Schema
 ```json
 {